 It also gives you the chance for feedback.
 In some cases, this can be used to help promote your facility in the media and improve future tours.
-And always remember… good press, including posts on social media, can be beneficial to your facility in the long run.
+Always remember… good press, including posts on social media, can be beneficial to your facility in the long run.

 Finally, an internal audit of the tour/event will allow you to reflect on what went well and what could be improved at future events.
-For example if the event involved EH&S managers gathering at a factory site to do a safety & quality audit of manufacturing processes, the organizer of the event should schedule a post event review.
+For example, one of the recent events we serviced involved EHS managers gathering at a factory site to do a safety & quality audit of manufacturing processes, and the organizer of the event scheduled a post-event review.
 By involving other organizers, managers and participants there will be a wide perspective of what went well and what didn’t go well in the audit report.
 Feedback regarding how the quality audit checklist was created, the auditing itself and the proposed quality management system could reveal best practices and future opportunities for upcoming events.

 Make sure your message comes across… loud and clear!